 What career prospects will there be for me?

-If being a steward or stewardess sounds perfect for you, or someone you know, tell them about UKSA.
+If being a Steward or Stewardess sounds perfect for you, or someone you know, tell them about UKSA.
 We’re a maritime training provider based right on the waterfront in Cowes and we offer a range of courses that will give you the qualifications, information and contacts you need to start work in the superyacht and wider maritime industry.
-As a youth charity we’re able to provide that extra special something – really looking after our students and offering one-to-one mentoring and realistic career guidance.